-We aim make all our course lessons and resources as accessible as possible e.g. we include captions on our videos and create online resources according to accessibility standards.
-We also provide additional PDF versions of lessons for people who need to download resources for viewing offline or who would like to keep a copy.
+We aim to make all our course lessons and resources as accessible as possible.
+We include captions to video and create online resources in line with accessibility standards.
+We also provide additional Word versions of lessons for people who need to download resources for viewing offline or who would like to keep a copy.